aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### DECOUPLING USE CASES

-The **use cases themselves** also change for different reasons. «Adding an order» and «deleting an order» are two use cases that change at different rates and for different reasons.
-Use cases are a very natural way to **divide** the system.
+The **UCs themselves** also change for different reasons. «Adding an order» and «deleting an order» are two UCs that change at different rates and for different reasons.
+UCs are a very natural way to **divide** the system.

-At the same time, **use cases** are narrow **vertical slices** that **cut through the horizontal layers** of the system.
-Each use case uses some UI, app-specific BRs, app-independed BRs, DB functionality.
-Thus, divide the system into horizontal layers and vertial use cases.
+At the same time, **UCs** are narrow **vertical slices** that **cut through the horizontal layers** of the system.
+Each UC uses some UI, app-specific BRs, app-independed BRs, DB functionality.
+Thus, divide the system into horizontal layers and vertial UCs.

 |                     | Add an order | Remove an order | Edit an order | List orders |
 | ------------------- | ------------ | --------------- | ------------- | ----------- |